sansfrontiere/own/_posts/2016-10-21-how-we-do-wordpress-security.md

 ---
 ID: 1146
 post_title: >
-  How we do WordPress security.
-Fighting off the sharks
+  Fighting off the sharks.
+How we do
+  WordPress security.
 author: aliferis
 post_date: 2016-10-21 11:43:59
 post_excerpt: ""